MaxMLgh/YOLO_tutorial/README.md

 **If you'll click capital letter(left SHIFT + letter) gain/loss will be 0.1**

-# Demo of keyboard stearing
+# Demo of the keyboard steering

 ![demo(1)](https://user-images.githubusercontent.com/73268650/114053923-acb1a280-988f-11eb-9bd4-2f2addaf8488.gif)